ionic-team/ionic-docs/docs/angular/build-options.md

 ## Migrating from Modules to Standalone

 :::note
 This migration guide assumes the Angular components in your application are already standalone components.
-See [Migrating to Standalone](https://angular.io/guide/standalone-migration) if you are Angular application is not already using standalone components.
+See [Migrating to Standalone](https://angular.io/guide/standalone-migration) if your Angular application is not already using standalone components.
 :::

 The Standalone option is newer than the Modules option, so developers may wish to switch during the development of their application.
 This guide details the steps needed to migrate as well as limitations to be aware of.